mridhultp/mridhultp/README.md

 ## Hey Welcome to my Github Account,

 I'm an aspiring  **Data Analyst**, continuously learning and working on various analytical activities now.
-I wish, i would like to become a AI Researcher in future within 3 to 5 years span.
-Hence, Passionately building intelligent systems with a focus on **Machine Learning (ML)** and **Deep Learning (DL)** architectures.
+I wish, i would like to become a AI Researcher in future.
+Hence, Passionately building intelligent systems with a focus on Machine Learning and Deep Learning.

-I am currently pursuing an M.Sc. in Data Science with a research interest in the domain of Yoga Science, Health Science and Psychology.
+I am currently pursuing an M.Sc. in Data Science (Final Year) with a research interest in the domain of Yoga Science, Health Science, Psychology, Business ops, HR & Finance.

 Holding a bachelors in Business Administration and a Master’s in Yoga, I conducted a comprehensive research investigation evaluating the effectiveness of yoga among IT professionals.
-The study, recognized with First Author status and published in the INCOFYRA International Conference Proceedings (2025), highlights my expertise in study design, data collection, statistical evaluation, and producing high-impact scholarly work.
+The study, recognized with First Author status and published in the INCOFYRA International Conference Journal Proceedings (2025), highlights my expertise in study design, data collection, statistical evaluation, and producing high-impact scholarly work.

 <div style="height:3px;background:linear-gradient(90deg, #6A0DAD, #4A00B3, #00A6A6);margin:25px 0;border-radius:4px;"></div>